elliscode/ellisrecipes/s3/markdown/Tikka Masala Soup.md

 ## Directions

 - Heat coconut oil over med-high heat in a heavy soup pot.
-Sauté the onion for 4 minutes then add garlic for 3 more minutes.
+Saute the onion for 4 minutes then add garlic for 3 more minutes.

 - Add cayenne pepper, garam masala, ginger, cumin, turmeric, and cinnamon.
-Sauté for 3 minutes longer until spices are fragrant.
+Saute for 3 minutes longer until spices are fragrant.

 - Add to the pot, 2 cups of chicken stock, tomatoes and coconut milk.
 Simmer for 30 minutes.

-- Using an immersion blender, or stand blender purée soup until smooth and creamy.
+- Using an immersion blender, or stand blender puree soup until smooth and creamy.
 Season with salt and add shredded chicken.

 Category: Meals